UdaniSoo/Cucumber-with-Java/README.md

   @RunWith(Cucumber.class)
 @CucumberOptions(
 		features= "/Users/Udani/eclipse-workspace/AutomationCucumber/src/test/java/features",
 		glue= {"stepDefinitions"} This is package name.

-####

 Cucumeber gives you the flexibility of intergarating and provides you a robust automation framework.
 Job of cucumber is to provide a framework, it will not automate anything. it will give you a neat framework which every company needs.

+#### Regular expression
+You can use Regular expression for write code which has same implementation but different data.
+example:
+Login using username and password.
+1. Login using jin and 1234 (Valid user)
+2. Login using Jhone and 12345 ()